No matter what anybody tells you, words and ideas can change the world. John Keating

 Why My Story Matters:

-I am a brown skinned Mexican-American woman.
+I am a Mexican-American woman.
 And, history books don’t tell my story.
 I’m barley a supporting character in the tale of conquest and colonization of the Americas.
 Yet, my story matters.
 Perspective is key, and when we only have one side of the story, we are bound to repeat the same mistakes.

 My ancestors are part colonizers and part indigenous.
 Both hero and villain, I am neither here nor there.
 What does this mean?
 Who am I?
 Who are we?
 These are just some of the stories and ideas that I hope to uncover in this journey.
 And, it won’t be just the heavy stuff.
 We will experience the whole spectrum of life: culture, food, travel, emotions, transcendence, family, and more!